 writer | traveler | food authority | historian

+I grew up on the coast of Maine but couldn’t wait to shake the dust of Camden from my heels, setting off at an early age to experience the world, not at first as a food writer but simply as a curious cat.
+My travels led me all around the Mediterranean and on to Southeast Asia, China, India, and the Middle East, as I gradually came to the realization that there is a powerful connection between who we are and what we eat.
+I’ve lived, worked, traveled, gardened, cooked, eaten, and raised two children throughout the countries of the Mediterranean, at various times making a home in Spain, France, Italy, Lebanon, and Cyprus (as well as in England and Hong Kong).
+Now I divide my time between an olive farm in Tuscany and a home in Maine.
 If I’ve learned anything from a fortunate life, it’s that the quickest route inside another culture is through its food.
 My life, my work, my travels have provided me with an education of the senses and an opening of my mind to people and places, customs and characteristics.
 My classrooms have been markets, restaurants, farmhouse kitchens, and sidewalk cafes, and my professors have ranged from farmers in their fields and gardens, to fishermen on the docks, to push-cart vendors of all kinds of street food (fried salted squid on the streets of Guangzhou, raw green almonds along Beirut’s corniche, lamb’s tender innards grilled on an open fire by the side of a Sicilian highway).
-But I’ve probably learned most in the very private but almost always welcoming kitchens of women who cook, from duchesses to assembly line workers.?What have I learned?
+But I’ve probably learned most in the very private but almost always welcoming kitchens of women who cook, from duchesses to assembly line workers.

 Two other books:

-The Chefs of Cucina Amore: Celebrating the Very Best in Italian Cooking
+- The Chefs of Cucina Amore: Celebrating the Very Best in Italian

 As a speaker and discussant at international conferences and other venues, talking on a range of topics from olive oil and the Mediterranean diet to sustainable food systems and the state of the oceans and responsible seafood consumption, at Oldways Preservation Trust’s conferences in Europe and the U.S.; at the Smithsonian Institution in Washington, D.C.; at Boston University, Radcliffe College, and the Culinary Institute of America (Napa and Hudson valley campuses), among others.

-As a leader of food tours of Italy (Sicily, Tuscany-Umbria, Emilia-Piemonte), Spain (Catalonia, the Basque Country), and Tunisia for the Culinary Institute of America’s Worlds of Flavor program,
+As a leader of food tours of Italy (Sicily, Puglia, Tuscany-Umbria, Emilia-Piemonte), Spain (Catalonia, the Basque Country), and Tunisia,

 And as a writer, coordinator and co-producer for a series of videos about the foods and wines of southern Spain, Sicily, and Puglia, produced for the CIA’s Worlds of Flavor program and available on the CIA web site, ciaprochef.com/apulia